clonedsource/Clones-Profile-Service/README.md

 ## Instructions
 ### What ways can I install (use) this?
-* Download the ProfileService.lua file and paste it into a module script-- make sure this module script is in ServerScriptService.
 * Get the package [here](https://create.roblox.com/marketplace/asset/12860449232/ProfileService) and paste it wherever you want in ServerScriptService.
 1. Install it using one of the methods shown above.
 2. Require the package in a script with the RunContext as Legacy or Server.